 - establish practical cost-effective control processes that require and encourage all University officers to carry out their duties and responsibilities in a manner that achieves the above objectives; and

 - maintain the effectiveness of the control processes that have been established and foster continuous improvement of these processes.

-b) Audit and Risk Management Committee
+b) Risk and Audit Committee

 c) Assurance and Risk Management Services

 Assurance and Risk Management Services, in accordance with the University's Assurance and Risk Management Services Charter (A/1.5), has responsibility for ascertaining that the control processes throughout the University are operating in an effective manner.
 Assurance and Risk Management Services is also responsible for reporting to University management and Risk and Audit Committee on the adequacy and effectiveness of the University's systems of internal control, together with recommendations to improve the control processes.

 The external audit process provides assurances to Parliament on the stewardship (integrity, propriety, economy, efficiency and operations) of the University.
 The Auditor-General, as Parliament's external auditor, discharges these responsibilities principally through certification of the University's financial statements.
 The University's accounts are audited by the Auditor-General of Queensland in accordance with Section 30 of the Auditor-General Act 2009 (Qld).
 Section 46 of the Auditor-General Act 2009 (Qld) empowers the authorised auditor to have, at all reasonable times, full and free access to all documents and property belonging to the University.
 Members of the University community are responsible for assisting with the satisfactory conduct of the audit as necessary and for complying with the legislative requirements.

 There are five primary components of internal control: